 What is Bokashi?

 Bokashi is a process that turns food waste into a nutrient-rich soil amendment.
-It differs from composting because the food waste is fermented in an anaerobic environment rather than being decomposed aerobically.
+It differs from composting because the food waste is fermented in an anaerobic environment rather than decomposed aerobically.

-In simple terms, you mix your food waste with the specialized bokashi bacteria (bokashi bran) and then leave it in an airtight container to ferment for around two weeks.
+In simple terms, mix your food waste with the specialized bokashi bacteria (bokashi bran) and then leave it in an airtight container to ferment for around two weeks.
 After those two weeks, you have what’s known as bokashi pre-compost.

 Bokashi is becoming more and more popular as composting is moving into more urban areas.
 Bokashi is more suitable for urban composting, apartment composting, or balcony composting than traditional methods because it’s quick, odorless, and space-efficient.

 Bokashi bran is referred to by several different names, including bokashi inoculant, effective microbes (EM), and bokashi powder.
 The bran contains the microbes that work to ferment the food waste.
 Without it, the food waste would rot and get very smelly.

 There are four main ingredients in bokashi inoculant: